History of the Traditional Mass

 With the growth of the Traditional Latin Mass throughout the world over the following quarter century, especially among young people, Pope Benedict XVI issued the landmark legislation "Summorum Pontificum" in 2007 with an accompanying explanatory letter to bishops, completely "freeing" the Ancient Liturgy and clarifying that the new form of Mass didn't in any way abrogate the ancient form.

 Every Roman Catholic priest may now celebrate the Traditional Latin Mass without seeking permission from his bishop.
 Furthermore, pastors are required to allow for its celebration whenever a group of people requests it.
-If a pastor is unable to fulfill their wishes, the bishop works to provide a suitable solution; as a last resort, a special Vatican commission becomes involved.
-"Universae Ecclesiae" was issued afterwards to clarify, enforce, and protect various points of this momentous legislation.
+If a pastor is unable to fulfill their wishes, the bishop works to provide a suitable solution; as a last resort, a special Vatican commission named "Ecclesia Dei" becomes involved.
+The document "Universae Ecclesiae" was issued afterwards to clarify, enforce, and protect various points of this momentous legislation.

 - Newman, J. H. Callista.
 1901.